kraktos/ESKO/README.md

 ###PM: Rule based approach

-Since this is based on generating association rules, first, run the association generator. internally it uses the **/DATA/fPlus.dat** as generated in the former step.
+1. Since this is based on generating association rules, first, run the association generator. internally it uses the **/DATA/fPlus.dat** as generated in the former step.

 ***java -cp target/ESKO-0.0.1-SNAPSHOT-jar-with-dependencies.jar code.dws.core.propertyMap.GenerateAssociations CONFIG.cfg <0/1>***
 The last argument says, if you want to use the refined output (1) from the IM step or use top-1 (0) mappings.

+2. Once the associations are generated, use the following command to actually generate the mappings.

+***java -cp target/ESKO-0.0.1-SNAPSHOT-jar-with-dependencies.jar code.dws.core.propertyMap.RegressionAnalysis CONFIG.cfg <threshold>***

 ###PM: Cluster based approach